-La Trobe University has identified student partners as a key enabler in achieving an outstanding student experience.
-Students offer valuable feedback, perspectives, and ideas that can improve teaching and learning, student support services, and program design.
+La Trobe University has identified student partnership as a key enabler in achieving an outstanding student experience.
+Student representatives offer valuable feedback, perspectives and ideas that can improve teaching and learning, student support services and program design.

 About School-level Student Advisory Groups (SAGS)

-The benefits to becoming a student advisor include authentic real-world experiences, practice sharing feedback and suggesting new ideas, and learning about organisation governance and decision-making.
-These are all important skills that will help students prepare for future careers.
+- gain authentic real-world experiences, practice sharing feedback and suggesting new ideas, and learning about organisational governance and decision-making

 In order to close the loop on student feedback, we report annual on the feedback that was voiced, as well as what changes occurred.
 Some examples of how student feedback was actioned, resulting in positive change, are listed below.

 |"It would be great if the university could offer some remedial classes or labs once we return to campus."